-We work in schools and workplaces to help participants to think critically and creatively, and explore ideas together.
+We work in schools, workplaces, and communities to help participants to think critically and creatively, and explore ideas together.
 We use philosophical enquiry and mindfulness to support activities that span: solving workplace issues, training teachers, and developing the fundamental cognitive and emotional skills that allow people to thrive in life and at work.

 Our sessions are lively and intellectually stimulating.
 They develop participants' curiosity and emphasise the process of open and engaged enquiry.

 By using a questioning approach and encouraging people to listen to each others’ perspectives and respond respectfully, we aim to:

 Encourage caring relationships.

 We provide a reflective space for students to explore ideas together.
 We support children and young people to develop cognitive, social and emotional skills, and to become responsible citizens and confident individuals.
 We aim to improve their wellbeing, and work towards closing the attainment gap.

 We also work with Universities to help train and mentor postgraduates in philosophical facilitation.